dib-lab/2020-paper-sourmash-gather/manuscript.md

 shared between each genome and the metagenome, including those already assigned at previous ranks.
 ](images/gathergram-SRR606249.hashes.svg "gather hash results for podar"){#fig:gather0}

-Figure @fig:gather0 shows the results of this algorithm applied to the synthetic metagenome from Shakya et al.

 ## Minimum metagenome covers can accurately estimate taxonomic composition